-- a) the terms of the agreement are consistent with the department's policy on trading licensed water entitlements6 - b) the trade is within the same water management zone - c) water licensed for public water supply is not traded to another beneficial use except on a temporary basis.
+- a) the terms of the agreement are consistent with the department's policy on trading licensed water entitlements7 - b) the trade is within the same water management zone - water licensed for public water supply is not traded to another beneficial use except on a temporary basis.

-4.5 Licensed take from the Roper discharge zone
+4.5 Licensed take from the Roper Discharge Zone

-The Roper discharge zone is within North Mataranka and South Mataranka, as shown in Schedule H. Properties partially within the Roper discharge zone are taken to be within the Roper discharge zone.
+The Roper Discharge Zone is within the Mataranka North and Mataranka South water management zones, as shown in Schedule H. Properties partially within the Roper Discharge Zone are taken to be within the Roper Discharge Zone.

-Within the Roper discharge zone, it is recommended that:
+Within the Roper Discharge Zone, it is recommended that:

-- a) new water extraction licences which would result in a combined increase in the total maximum water entitlement volume within the Roper discharge zone, other than for the beneficial use of public water supply are not granted - b) the trading of water that results in a combined increase in the total maximum water entitlement volume in the Roper discharge zone is not undertaken, other than for the beneficial use of public water supply and - c) the trading of water entitlements from outside the Roper discharge zone into the discharge zone is not approve.
+- a) new water extraction licences which would result in a combined increase in the Total Maximum Water Entitlement Volume that may be taken from within the Roper Discharge Zone, other than for the beneficial use of public water supply are not granted; - b) the trading of water that results in a combined increase in the Total Maximum Water Entitlement Volume that may be taken in the Roper Discharge Zone is not undertaken, other than for the beneficial use of public water supply; and - c) the trading of water entitlements from outside the discharge zone into the discharge zone is not approved.